dominickeehan/wasserstein-probability-flows/README.md

 `using Pkg, Pkg.add("JuMP, ......")`.*

 *Note that a license for the COPT solver is also required; see https://www.shanshu.ai/copt.
 The paper uses COPT XXXX.X.
-Alternatively, with appropriate tweaks to the code, Ipopt can be used (in this case it is likely any figures generated will differ slightly from those in the paper).

 ## Reproducing Output from the Paper
 You can reproduce Figure XXXX by running the script ".......jl".